patrickkunka/pointerify/README.md

 This event can be used as a substitute for `click` events in gesture-enabled UI where a swipe might cause unintended click events to be dispatched.

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_TAP` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_TAP` constant.

 `dragstervirtualpointerdown`

 Dispatched from the dragster root element when two fingers come into contact with the device glass.
 A "virtual pointer" is created at the exact midpoint of the two touch points and forms the origin of any resulting "pinch" gestures.

-This event name can also be referenced via the `dragster.Constants.EVENT_VIRTUAL_POINTER_DOWN` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_VIRTUAL_POINTER_DOWN` constant.

 `dragstervirtualpointerdrag`

 See above.
 The virtual pointer equivalent of `dragsterpointermove`.

-This event name can also be referenced via the `dragster.Constants.EVENT_VIRTUAL_POINTER_DRAG` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_VIRTUAL_POINTER_DRAG` constant.

 `dragstervirtualpointpinch`

 Dispatched form the dragster root element when two fingers that are both in contact with the device glass converge or diverge from a midpoint, forming a "pinch" gesture.

-This event name can also be referenced via the `dragster.Constants.EVENT_VIRTUAL_POINTER_PINCH` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_VIRTUAL_POINTER_PINCH` constant.

 `dragstervirtualpointerstop`

 See above.
 The virtual pointer equivalent of `dragsterpointerstop`.
 Dispatched when the either one of the two physical touch points is stopped (either due to a pointer release, or the depletion of inertia).

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_STOP` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_STOP` constant.

 ---
 *&copy; 2017 Patrick Kunka / KunkaLabs Ltd*